Table of content

 If the RTP varies from what they’ve declared, then the online casino could face action from the gambling authorities.

 However, this doesn’t mean you’re guaranteed to win a certain amount.
 You need to take into account that the RTP works over an extended period of time.
 The machine only needs to maintain the RTP in the long-run and the long-run potentially means the entire life span of the machine.
-In other words, over billions and billions of individual spins.
+In other words, it might take billions and billions of individual spins until you win a huge jackpot.

 That’s why you can experience a long stretch where you keep losing.
 You never know when the payout is going to happen.